'Ringleader' says Apple did not raise e-books prices

-NEW YORK An Apple Inc executive at the centre of an antitrust lawsuit by the U.S. government said on Thursday the company "didn't care" what price publishers set for e-books.
+NEW YORK, June 13 An Apple Inc executive at the center of an antitrust lawsuit by the U.S. government said on Thursday the company "didn't care" what price publishers set for e-books.

 Eddy Cue said he was not surprised when publishers increased prices for new and best-selling titles after Apple entered the e-books market in 2010, but he disputed that Apple caused prices industry-wide to increase.